The UK eCKD Guide

 Referral criteria

-Patients with poorly controlled BP despite the use of 4 agents should be referred to a specialist for further evaluation (see referral criteria)
+Patients with poorly controlled BP despite the use of 4 agents should be referred to a specialist for further evaluation (see the referral to specialists section)

 Dietary advice